Akito13/go1.11.2_arm_bootstrap/README.md

 3. You are in the ~/src folder now.
 Now you get the newest go (using the master branch):
     1. `git clone https://go.googlesource.com/go`
     2. `cd go`
-    3. (Optional) You may also switch to go1.11.2 instead of using the master branch, if you want to be extra safe, like that: `git checkout go1.11.2`
+    3. (Optional) You may also switch to go1.11.2 instead of using the master branch, if you want to be extra safe, like that:

+        ```bash
+        git checkout go1.11.2
+        ```

 4. You compile the actual Go that Raspberry Pi will use now:
     1. `cd src`